Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 Having a plan for a product’s team can be especially important, and bringing the team along in a transition is also a huge benefit to you.
 We understand that there’s no replacing the knowledge and expertise of an original startup team at SureSwift, so we always strive to onboard as much of the original team as possible.

-Have a clear transition plan and expectations for the founder during transition.
+Have a clear transition plan and expectations for the Founder.

-Transitions for pre- and low-revenue products can be pretty quick, but there’ll always be some kind of transition.
-Be super clear about what you’ll need from the Founder post-sale, and lay it out in a timeline.
-Make sure to cover: transfer of accounts/passwords, email boxes, walkthroughs of code, availability for questions, etc.
+Transitions for pre- and low-revenue products can be pretty quick, but there will always be some kind of transition.
+Be clear about what you’ll need from the Founder post-sale, and lay it out in a timeline.
+At a minimum, make sure to cover: transfer of accounts/passwords, email boxes, walkthroughs of code, availability for questions, etc.

 Be a generous member of the SaaS community.

 If you’re interested in buying, be friendly on X or LinkedIn, and get to know people through online communities, courses and virtual or in-person events.
-You might meet your seller months before they know they’re going to sell and if they already know you to be a normal, helpful human being interested in similar things, that can go a long way.
+You might meet your seller months before they know they’re going to sell and if you’ve already developed a positive rapport, that can go a long way.

 Want to sell your SaaS?
 Here’s how to find a great buyer, and how to be a good seller.